Top of the page

 Health Tools help you make wise health decisions or take action to improve your health.

 Hepatitis C is spread by contact with an infected person's blood.
+In Canada, most people get it by sharing needles and other equipment used to inject or snort illegal drugs.

 There is no vaccine to prevent the disease.
 Anyone who has hepatitis C can spread the virus to someone else.
 You can take steps to make infection less likely.